javierbrea/eslint-plugin-boundaries/packages/website/docs/guides/monorepo-setup.md

 import { map } from 'lodash';
 ```

-:::tip Use external rules to enforce constraints across packages
+:::tip Use the `origin` selector to target inter-package dependencies
-You can still use the [`boundaries/external`](../rules/external.mdx) rule to enforce constraints on inter-package dependencies treated as external.
-For example, you can prevent certain packages from importing others by defining rules based on the external import patterns.
+You can still use the `origin` selector property in your rules to target dependencies from specific origins, such as `external` to target all inter-package dependencies flagged as external, or even more specific with `external:@myorg/*` to target only those matching the custom pattern.
 :::

 ## Scenario 3: Inter-package Dependencies as Local (Monorepo-wide Rules)